IheomaNwuzor/Furniture-Sales-Dashboard/README.md

 # Furniture-Sales-Dashboard
-## This Furniture Sales dashboard project designs and develops a comprehensive and interactive dashboard provides real-time insights into various aspect of sales.
+## This Furniture Sales dashboard project designs and develops a comprehensive and interactive dashboard providing real-time insights into various aspect of sales.
 The dashboard was designed to help sale managers and stakeholders monitore key parformance sales indicators (KSPIs) for product catergories by regions, states and cities, identify difficulties, optimise sales operations and enhance descision making.

 # Objectives: